 The Roman Catholic comprehensive schoolboy performed Shostakovich’s Cello Concerto No 1 at the Barbican in the City for his winning performance in the BBC contest final.

-Hackney people were privileged earlier this year to see him perform when teacher Davies arranged a concert by Sheku and three of his siusters at a church hall in Stoke Newington.
+Hackney people were privileged earlier this year to see him perform when teacher Davies, of Dalston, arranged a concert by Sheku and three of his siusters at a church hall in Stoke Newington.

 That was then: from now on Sheku Kanneh-Mason will be playing in rather more elevated venues.
 And Ben Davies’s client list is likely to grow bigger.